scikit-shapes/scikit-shapes/README.md

 ## From source

-If you want the development verion or consider contributing to the codebase, you can also install scikit-shapes locally from a clone of the repository.
+If you want the development version or consider contributing to the codebase, you can also install scikit-shapes locally from a clone of the repository.
 On a terminal, navigate to the scikit-shapes directory and run :

 ```bash
 pip install .